burdzwastaken/void.burdz.net/README.md

 # void.burdz.net

-burdz's minimalist personal landing page. cloud janitor extraordinaire.
+burdz minimalist personal landing page. cloud janitor extraordinaire :(){ :|:& };:

 ## About

-this is a minimalist, monospace-styled personal landing page with a simple blog system. the design focuses on simplicity, readability, and a terminal-inspired aesthetic.
+minimalist, monospace personal landing page with a simple blog system. the design focuses on simplicity, readability and a terminal-inspired aesthetic

 ## Features